Anti-Russian sentiment: United Kingdom

 British Russophobia also manifested itself in popular literature of the period; Bram Stoker's Dracula has been seen by some historians as depicting an allegorical narrative in which the eponymous character (representing Imperial Russia) is "destroyed by warriors pledged to the Crown."
 However, by the tail end of the 19th century, Russophobia in Britain subsided somewhat as Russian literature, including works written by authors such as Leo Tolstoy and Fyodor Dostoevsky began to gain a level of popularity in Britain; positive views of the Russian peasantry also started to appear in British writing during this period.

 A May 2021 YouGov poll had 73% of British respondents expressing an unfavourable view of Russia, with no other country more negatively viewed in the UK except for Iran at 74% unfavourability.
 Russian people in the UK, however, generally didn't encounter harassment or infringement of their rights based on nationality or ethnicity until 2022.

 Some Russians in the UK have reported experiences of local hostility after Russia's invasion of Ukraine.
 Conservative MP Roger Gale called for all Russian nationals to be expelled from the country.
 Gale acknowledged that most Russians in the UK were not a threat to national security, he believed it was necessary to "send a very harsh message through the Russian people to Putin."
 MP Tom Tugendhat also suggested in one occasion that Russian citizens should be expelled from the country.
 Evgeny Lebedev, a Russian-born British businessman, claimed that businesses and institutions declined to collaborate with the Evening Standard newspaper, which he owns, amid the war in Ukraine, citing anti-Russian sentiment.
-Poole-born Alexandra Tolstoy had her account closed by NatWest, which she suspected to have happened because of her Russian name.
+Poole-born Alexandra Tolstoy had her bank account closed by NatWest, which she suspected to have happened because of her Russian name.